 Please check back for information on upcoming programs

 Join Museum Director John Woodward for guided tours of the Sheridan Municipal Cemetery.
-With over 20,000 internment dating back to the 1880s, visitors can learn about the history of Sheridan County through the lives of the people who once called it home.
+With over 20,000 burials dating back to the 1880s, visitors can learn about the history of Sheridan County through the lives of the people who once called it home.
 Tours are held in late September and early October, weather depending.
-The Museum's Cemetery Tours is a ticketed activity with limited space.
+The Museum’s Cemetery Tours is a ticketed activity with limited space.
 Check in after Labor Day for more information and upcoming dates.